avrebarra/avrebarra.github.io/_posts/2024-05-04-umdoistres-serve-yourself-apps.md

 ---
 layout: post
 title: "UmDoisTrês: Serve Yourself Apps"
-highlighted: true
+highlighted: false
 description:
 summary:
 series: UmDoisTrês
 tags:
 ---

-Welcome, to the second entry of the ['UmDoisTrês'](/umdoistres-introductory/).
+Welcome, to the second entry of the [UmDoisTrês](/posts/?series=umdoistr%C3%AAs).
 We'll go with 1 abstract question, 2 lessons, and 3 interesting online stuffs.

 # `1 Question`
 ## What If Server Dish Out Functions and Let Client Do the Work Themselves?